Bertoid1311/B7094/B704SourceReadMe.txt

 file B709Cmps_package.pas will be created during this process) to the Lazarus design-time palette.
 Bring up the IDE (dismiss 'project1':
 'File->Close All'), and make sure the Messages window at the bottom of the screen is visible ('View->Messages').
-Click Package->Open Package File (.lpk) and navigate to the directory containing the B7094 source code.
-Select B7094Cmps_package.lpk A window "Package B709Cmps_package V0.0" will open.
+Click 'Package->Open Package File (.lpk)' and navigate to the ..\Build\Source directory containing the B7094 source code.
+Select B7094Cmps_package.lpk .
+A window "Package B709Cmps_package V0.0" will open.
 Click on B709Cmps.pas and make sure that in the "File Properties" panel the "Register unit" checkbox is checked.
 Click the "Compile" button.
-This will create a "lib" subdirectory in the B7094 source directory with the compiled components package inside it.
+This will create a "lib" subdirectory in the B7094 source directory (..\Build\Source\lib) with the compiled components package inside it (and a new source file B709Cmps_package.pas will also be created in ..\Build\Source).
 When the green-highlighted message "Compile package B709Cmps_package 0.0: Success, ..." appears in the Messages ('View->Messages') window (ignore any warnings), the package has been successfully compiled.
-To install the package, click 'Use->Install' on the package window.
+To install the package into the IDE, click 'Use->Install' on the package window.
-Click the Yes button on the "...Do you want to rebuild Lazarus now?" confirmation window.
+Click the "Yes" button on the "...Do you want to rebuild Lazarus now?" confirmation window.
 The Lazarus IDE will now be rebuilt.
 When the build process is finished, the IDE will restart automatically.